jenipdang/daily-reads/README.md

 ## Description

 This Daily Reads is a JS application that leverages DOM manipulation to interact with the user.
 I built this project because I love reading horoscopes and random quotes.
-I feel that through horoscope or random qoute is a beautiful tool for individuals to use to give guidance when it comes time to make a decision and give comfort during stressful times. ["http://example.com"](Check out my blog about the project, there I get more into details about some of its features!)
+I feel that through horoscope or random qoute is a beautiful tool for individuals to use to give guidance when it comes time to make a decision and give comfort during stressful times.

 ## Features
  automtically load and display random quote for user to read